 2009 began another era of change and purchasing frenzy as PwC decided to re-create a consultancy branch, starting with the acquisition of Paragon Consulting Group and the commercial services business of BearingPoint.
 In 2010, PwC continued the trend by buying out Diamond Management and Technology Consultants, Inc., and in August 2011, purchased PRTM.
 PwC moved on to acquire Ant’s Eye View, in August 2012, a social media strategy development and consulting firm.

 In 2013, PwC decided to partner with Pneuron Corporation, an enterprise data integration firm.
 This was to strengthen data management capabilities and solutions specifically to help large firms manage massive amounts of data.
-The most recent acquisition, and the most interesting to us, was announced on October 30, 2013 – PwC made public its intention to acquire Booz & Company.
-The deal was completed in April 2014 with the renaming of Booz & Co. to Strategy& following shortly afterwards.
+The most recent acquisition and the most interesting to us was announced on October 30, 2013 – PwC made public its intention to acquire Booz & Company.
+The deal was completed in April 2014 with the renaming of Booz & Co. to Strategy& following shortly afterward.

 PwC is recognized as one of the “Big 4” accountancy firms and the world’s largest professional services firm by revenue.